kaspersgit/option_trading/aws/lambda_scoring_deployment/README.md

 # Making CatBoost work in AWS lambda
-Altough this is specific to catboost, the same approach should work to make any package work which requires only numpy/pandas/scipy and is not more than 150 MB on itself.
+Although this is specific to catboost, the same approach should work to make any package work which requires only numpy/pandas/scipy and is not more than 150 MB on itself.